What is Ambien?

 Ambien is the brand name for the drug zolpidem, which is a sedative-hypnotic medication used to treat insomnia (difficulty falling asleep or staying asleep).
 Ambien works in the system by slowing down the activity in the brain, which helps you relax and fall asleep more easily.

-It is usually prescribe to take orally, in tablet form, and must take just before going to bed.
+It is usually prescribed to be taken orally, in tablet form, and do not take it just before going to bed.
 It is a short-acting medication, which means it starts working quickly, but its effects don’t last very long.
-Typically, Ambien is used for short-term treatment of insomnia, usually for no longer than two weeks.
+Typically, doctors prescribe Ambien to use for short-term treatment of insomnia, usually for no longer than two weeks.

 How Does Ambien Work?

 Ambien (zolpidem) works by increasing the activity of a neurotransmitter called gamma-aminobutyric acid (GABA) in the brain.
 GABA is a naturally occurring chemical in the brain that helps to reduce the activity of certain neurons, resulting in a calming effect on the body.

 Ambien binds to a specific site on the GABA-A receptor, which enhances the effects of GABA, resulting in sedative and hypnotic effects.
 This leads to a reduction in brain activity, which helps to promote sleep and can be useful in treating insomnia.

 Ambien is a short-acting medication, which means it works quickly but doesn’t stay in the body for very long.
 This can be beneficial for individuals who have difficulty falling asleep but don’t want to feel drowsy the next day.

 It’s important to note that Ambien is taken only as prescribed by a healthcare provider and not used for extended periods of time.
 Additionally, you should not take it with alcohol or other sedatives, as this can increase the risk of side effects.
 It’s important to discuss any concerns or questions you have with your healthcare provider.